Home

 HOW TO USE STINGING NETTLE

 MAKE AN INFUSION - This is the best way to get all the benefits of nettle tea.
 An infusion is a large amount of herb steeped for 4 to 10 hours.
-Learn to make a nettle infusion here.
-If you want all day energy replace your coffee with this!
+Learn to make a nettle infusion if you want all day energy replace your coffee with this!

 Nettle infusions should be drank within a couple days but if you have any left over use it as a hair rinse.
 It's a great tonic for both the hair and scalp!